A tribute to our Intelligence!

 Comm WS March 2015

-So the answer had to be found in SOCIAL settings – not in CLINICAL settings.
+If stammering is a social issue (we dont stammer when alone)- the answer had to be found in SOCIAL settings – not in CLINICAL settings.
 We have closely observed many stammerers, in a large gathering – like our conferences; They are stammering, they are using no technique and STILL they are so HAPPY and seem so fulfilled!
-In fact, they appear to be someone totally different!
+In fact, they appear to become someone totally different!
 What has changed?
 They just met a group, which accepted them as they ARE, not as they would be after one year, using this or that technique, gadget or “course”.

 This alchemy works only in a group of people who share deep life experiences and are walking on the same journey.
 Of course, power of group therapy has been well known (link).
 But group therapy usually is led by a therapist.
 We did not wish to follow that path.
 Because “therapy” and all its under pinning, only strengthens the popular notion: something is wrong with you which only “expert” can fix.
 We were fed up of that line!